Big Toe Joint Arthritis

 Moderate to Severe Arthritis:

 CarTIVA® Synthetic cartilage implant:

 A revolution in the treatment of Big Toe Joint Arthritis over the last couple years.
 The research had shown the implant to be reliable and long lasting and stable.
 Our experience using this implant for our patients has not been as rewarding.
 We are seeing more complications, as well as our colleagues as well.
 The implant can begin to sink into the bone farther than where it was placed, leading to a failure of the implant.
 We have also seen that the area of coverage for the implant may not be sufficient.
 At this time, we are reserving the use of the implant to a very select patient population.
 The Cartiva® Synthetic Cartilage Implant is used to replace the areas of lost cartilage on the joint (1st metatarsal head) with a synthetic material made from those used to make contact lenses.
 The implant is a dense “silicone like” material that mimics cartilage.
-The purpose of the procedure is to replace poor cartilage with an implant, while preserving the contour of the joint, maintaining the bone structure, increasing the range of motion of the joint and, and eliminating pain with use of the joint.
+The purpose of the procedure is to replace poor cartilage with an implant, while preserving the contour of the joint, maintaining the bone structure, increasing the range of motion of the joint, and eliminating pain.
 A cheilectomy (cleaning out of the joint) is performed.
 A drill hole is made into the bone at the level of the joint.
 The implant is then placed into the hole.
 Dr. Soomekh will then close the skin using plastic surgery techniques.
 The patient is able to bear weight in an assistive boot immediately for 2 to 3 weeks, then move into an athletic shoe.
 The patient will begin immediate range of motion exercises.